 Request examples¶

-Because it might be difficult to figure out how to make a request from the framework you are using, we have collected a few examples here for various languages.
+Because it might be difficult to figure out how to make a request from the framework you are using, we have collected a few examples here for various environments.

 Below you can check some examples for creating a direct request to the default version of a deployment and to a pipeline.